 Some insurance companies have recently replaced contingent commissions with supplemental commissions.
 These commissions, in fixed amounts, are established annually in advance based on historical performance measured by criteria comparable to those by which contingent commissions are calculated.

 Fees paid by clients

 On occasion, with more complex business insurance programs and where additional resources, products or services are appropriate, a fee may be negotiated for placement of insurance coverage or additional services.
 Fees charged for the placement of insurance will be outlined in a proposal and approved, usually in writing, prior to the insurer binding coverage.
 In certain circumstances clients pay us mutually agreed-upon fees for additional services, such as third party administration of employee benefits or workers’ compensation programs.

 Other Compensation and Benefits

 We may receive revenue or further benefits from our insurance brokerage activities in other ways, including but not limited to, from insurance company promotional events, fees or a percentage of the interest paid to us for the administration of premium finance contracts, interest paid to us by financial institutions earned on fiduciary or trust accounts in which we hold your premium payments pending remittance to the insurance company, and fees paid to us for policy and/or claims administration and/or loss control services that we provide.

 Our goal is to be your insurance brokerage of choice.
 We know you have many brokerages to choose from, so to earn your confidence, we hold ourselves to the highest standard of service.

-Please also feel free to ask any questions about our compensation generally, or as to your specific insurance proposal or placement, by contacting your Gifford Carr Insurance Group broker or customer service representative directly.
+Please also feel free to ask any questions about our compensation generally, or as to your specific insurance proposal or placement, by contacting your Gifford Carr Insurance Group (broker or customer service representative) team member directly.